simonhjsong/grails3-shiro/README.md

 Why another shiro plugin for Grails?
 ------------------------------------

-The original maintainer are busy (hey it's open source) : https://github.com/pledbrook/grails-shiro/issues/44
+The original plugin maintenance has stop for a while : https://github.com/pledbrook/grails-shiro/issues/44

 Status